radsystems-app/Radsystems-Studio-Docs/pages/pages.md

 * **ExportSettings**: In the pop-up window, you can configure the export formats that will be available as well as specify a custom template or define the page orientation for export, among other options.
 * **ExportButtonText**: Allows you to customize the caption of the Export button.
 * **ImportData**: In the pop-up window, you can set whether the data import button will be available, define the text selector or the sign used to define the field separation in a CSV data import.
+* **ImportButtonText**: Allows you to customize the caption of the Import button.
+* **ListSequence**: Specify if a List Sequence will be present in the record list view.
+* **IncludeCheckBox**: Specify if a Check Box will be present for each record in list view.
+* **Pagination**: Specify if the page number selector will be present in the record list view.
+* **PaginationSettings**: Here you can set the pagination style, as well as set if the record counter, page counter and per page record selector will be visible.